Co-ordinated Organisation

-The expression Co-ordinated Organisation refers to several intergovermental organisations that have a common system of remuneration and pensions, and who are members of the Co-ordination System.
+The expression Co-ordinated Organisation refers to several intergovernmental organisations that have a common system of remuneration and pensions, and who are members of the Co-ordination System.

 List of Co-ordinated Organisations

 There are currently six members of the Co-ordinated Organisations.
 On 31 March 2010, the Western European Union was dissolved by the ten member countries and its competences were transferred to the European Union.
 EUMETSAT joined Co-ordination on 1 July 2012.